IBM/CodeEngine/thumbnail/README.md

 However, before the application can access the bucket it'll need a little more information about how to talk to COS - for example, it'll need the credentials to authenticate to our COS instance.
-Code Engine can help here by settings up the credentials and auto-injecting them into the applicaiton as environment variables.
-If you look in the `main` function in [`v2/app.go`](v2/app.go) you'll see the first thing it does it get those values for later use.
+Code Engine can help here by settings up the credentials and auto-injecting them into the application as environment variables.
+If you look in the `main` function in [`v2/app.go`](v2/app.go) you'll see the first thing it does is get those values for later use.

 Look for the `os.Getenv("CLOUD_OBJECT_STORAGE_APIKEY")` and